 God meets us where we are – not where we pretend to be.
 He meets us where we are – not where we wish we were. – Larry Crabb

-Religion is about striving to be good enough to earn God’s Love and Salvation.
+Religion is about striving to be and do good enough to earn God’s Love and Salvation.
 Christianity is about Walking with Jesus – it’s a relationship based on Faith that what He did on the Cross was sufficient to make me Righteous.
 That’s to say that His Righteousness is freely given to me through Faith – a Faith that is also a Gift from Him (Ephesians 2:8-10).

 You see, religion is about me doing stuff (going to Church, reading the Bible a certain amount every day, doing these things over here, and not doing those things over there), and when I don’t do enough, then I feel the need to pretend like I am, by building a facade – a place that focuses on my religious scam – not God’s Love, Grace, and Mercy.
 I hope you can understand that Religion is about me lying to myself and God.
 Being a Follower of Jesus is about humility, which leads to an honesty in which He can work in and through me.